6 Torsion

 Click to expand

-Torsion is a moment applied around the longitudinal axis of a body.
-The effect of torsion is a twisting action.
+Torsion occurs when a moment is applied around the longitudinal axis of a body.
+This type of moment is known as torque and the effect of torsion is a twisting action.
 Torsion is found in many common situations.
 Some examples of applications in which torsion is a primary form of loading include:

-- When one uses a torque wrench to tight or loosen a bolt, the bolt is subjected to torque
+When one uses a wrench to tighten or loosen a bolt, the bolt is subjected to torque.

 6.0.1 The Effect of Torsion